sobhanshukueian/Iris-Identification/README.md

 For the Hough Transform algorithm, it is crucial to perform edge detection first to produce an edge image which will then be used as input into the algorithm; so first of all, I applied edge detection to the images to find edges and better view of circles in the images; so to do that, followed the below steps :

-1.gaussian blur
+1.  gaussian blur
-2.Sobel filter
+2. Sobel filter
-3.non_max suppression
+3.  non_max suppression
-4.threshold
+4.  threshold
-5.hysteresis
+5.  hysteresis

 Before edge detection :